 11. Logical Flow

-Logical flow is a must for every landing page.
+Logical flow is a must for every responsive landing page.
 This implies that each element of your landing page should make sense independently as well as be related to each other.
 They should be in sync with the subscriber’s thinking.
 You can have a short-form landing page or a long-form landing page according to the information you wish to convey.
 Don’t hesitate to use the long-form landing page if your product or service demands so.
 It can fetch you equally good results.
-If you think multiple CTAs can benefit your business, you can have a long form landing page with strategically placed copy and CTA buttons.
+If you think multiple CTAs can benefit your business, you can have a long-form email marketing landing page with strategically placed copy and CTA buttons.